virajmandlik/CollabX/README.md

 - Secure authentication powered by **Keycloak**
 - Drawing tools with customizable colors and brush sizes
 - Undo/Redo functionality for all actions
-- Real-time cursor tracking of all participants
+- Real-time cursor tracking with user identification and color coding
 - Export whiteboard as **PNG** or **PDF**
 - Integrated live chat for communication during collaboration
 - Email invitations to onboard collaborators